 “I hardly spoke to anyone who couldn’t speak Chinese.
 I had to ask my husband to do things on my behalf that required speaking English.
 I would even ask him how to pay the cashier when I went shopping.
 I didn’t feel confident at all,” explains the 37-year-old.

 In 2017, a friend introduced her to MNLCT which helped her with settlement needs and government applications.
-“I was happy to know that their LINC classes provided free childminding so I didn’t need to look for a daycare centre.”
+“I was happy to know that their LINC classes provided free childminding so I didn’t need to look for a daycare center.”

 Since then, Amanda has progressed to Level 6 and she is confident she can take on a job in an English-speaking environment.
 She hopes one day she will launch her own business – a boutique jewelry store.
 Despite the challenges, Amanda and her family have come a long way.
 “My fear was my kids would end up not speaking English too.
 I now enjoy reading books to them – in English!
 I feel fortunate that we own our own house and car, and my husband runs his own renovation company.”